AbhijitMore/abhijitmore.github.io/_posts/2024-06-03-Automatic Time-Alignment of Video Captions.md

 # Automatic Time-Alignment of Video Captions

-This is a simple Automatic Time-Alignment of Video Captions app that generate .srt file for given video
+This is a simple Automatic Time-Alignment of Video Captions app that generate .srt file for given video file.